 - The APS panel, (*still) came unlucky last, running at a consistent 92.9 percent of the Jinko panel. (*It is now running at 92 percent!
 We will have an interesting warranty conversation with Eurosolar soon!)

 These are early results (see them live here), but yet again I have backed up my claim, that not all panels are created equal.
-Not all quality panels are good panels are tier 1, but all tier one panels are quality.
+Not all “Tier 1” solar panels are good quality, but all good quality solar panels, are good quality.
 Keep tuned for more solar panel reviews.

 *Updated readings were taken for the period of 16 June 2015 and 16 July 2015.
 While these anecdotal readings seem to prefer Jinko (our current panel) these readings do not place doubt in my mind of the quality of the Rene or Risen panel.